 Learn about fees and taxes you will find on your T-Mobile bill.

-T-Mobile collects a monthly 911 surcharge on behalf of your local government.
+T-Mobile collects a monthly 911 surcharge on behalf of your state and local governments.
 State legislation imposes the amount, and T-Mobile's compliance with these charges is a legal requirement.
 Depending on your local government, the surcharge is either a flat rate or a percentage of your transaction, and it's subject to change at any time.

 You can find more information on your bill or receipt.
 You can also check your state's government websites to learn more about your local communication service taxes.